Belize: Caribbean Reefs & Mayan Culture

 What Does an 8-Day Program Include?

-A typical program.
+A typical teen travel program schedule.
 Daily activities are subject to change based on group logistics and weather.

 1